jfbosch/recache/README.md

 Why?
 ====
-Because sometimes an in-memory cache is really the bettor option over an out-of-process, external cache service such as redis, memcached, and the like.
+Because sometimes an in-memory cache is really the better option over an out-of-process, external cache service such as redis, memcached, and the like.

 The skinny on Features
 ========